alejandro-ao/open-deep-research-w-firecrawl/README.md

 # Firecrawl + Smolagents Deep Research (Multi‑Agent)

+> **Branch: `concurrent-smolagents-scaffold`** — Enhanced coordinator with concurrent execution

 Deep‑research system that takes a user query, plans the work, splits it into focused subtasks, and orchestrates specialized sub‑agents to investigate each part.
-A coordinator agent synthesizes all findings into a single, well‑structured report.
+A chief editor agent synthesizes all findings into a single, well‑structured report.

+## Key Differences from Main Branch

+This branch implements significant improvements over `main`:

+### 1. **Concurrent Subagent Execution**
+- Subagents run in parallel using `ThreadPoolExecutor` instead of sequentially
+- Dramatically reduces total research time for multi-subtask queries
+- All subagents execute simultaneously while maintaining result consistency

+### 2. **Chief Editor Agent for Synthesis**
+- Final synthesis uses a full `CodeAgent` (chief editor) instead of simple LLM completion
+- Chief editor has access to web search tools (`search_web`, `scrape_url`) for fact-checking
+- Can validate claims, verify information, and fill gaps discovered during synthesis
+- Acts as true editorial oversight with independent research capabilities

+### 3. **Structured Report Persistence**
+- Each research run creates a timestamped directory in `reports/`
+- Final report saved as `final_report.md`
+- All subagent reports archived in `subagents/` subdirectory
+- Complete audit trail and reproducibility

-The workflow mirrors the diagram you attached: generate plan → split into tasks → coordinator spawns sub‑agents → sub‑agents research → coordinator aggregates → final result.
+**Workflow:** generate plan → split into tasks → **concurrent subagents** → **chief editor validation & synthesis** → final result + archive

 ## Highlights
 - Built on `smolagents` (by Hugging Face) for agent orchestration and tool calling.
 - All LLM calls run via Hugging Face Inference Providers using open models.
 - Uses Firecrawl MCP tools for web research and retrieval.
-- Produces a consolidated markdown report saved to `research_result.md`.
+- Produces a consolidated markdown report with full research archive in `reports/YYYYMMDD_HHMMSS/`.

 ## How It Works
 - Plan generation: `planner.py:5` creates a high‑level research plan using an HF Inference model.
 - Task splitting: `task_splitter.py:35` turns the plan into clear, non‑overlapping subtasks (JSON schema enforced).
-- Coordinator: `coordinator.py:15` orchestrates the workflow and exposes the tool `initialize_subagent(...)` to spawn focused sub‑agents with shared MCP tools.
+- Coordinator: `coordinator.py:15` orchestrates the workflow with concurrent execution.
-- Sub‑agents: created inside `coordinator.py:46`, each runs a targeted prompt and returns a markdown report.
+- Sub‑agents: `coordinator.py:46` spawns multiple agents that run in parallel via `ThreadPoolExecutor`, each producing a targeted markdown report.
-- Synthesis: the coordinator gathers all sub‑agent outputs and creates the final report.
+- Chief Editor: `coordinator.py:116` uses a full `CodeAgent` with web search tools to validate, fact-check, and synthesize all findings into the final report.

 ![Open Deep Research Workflow Diagram](docs/open-deep-research-workflow-diagram.png)